Kracken256/project-dune/README.md

 # project-dune
-An advanced customizable ransomware solution for Blackhat hackers.
+An customizable ransomware for hackers.
 ## Usage

 Example integration